alibaba/terraform-provider/README.md

 ### How to contribute code
-* If you're unsure or afraid of anything, just ask or submit the issue or pull request anyways.
-We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.
+* If you are not sure or have any doubts, feel free to ask and/or submit an issue or PR.
+We appreciate all contributions and don't want to create artificial obstacles that get in the way.
 * Contributions are welcome and will be merged via PRs.

 ### Contributors